 Margie returned to her car and just wept out of shock and longing to reach out to this broken life.
 Even more, ever since that conversation she has carried with her an unshakable mental picture of a woman’s face whose every muscle contorted with anger and anguish—at once seeking a touch yet holding back, yearning for consolation but silencing anyone who sought to help, shoving at people along the way to get to God.
 Strangely, this episode spawned a friendship and we have had the wonderful privilege of getting close to her and of praying with her in our home.
 We have even felt her embrace of gratitude as she has tried in numerous ways to say, “Thank you.”
 But through this all she has represented to us a symbol of smothered cries, genuine and well thought through, and of a search for answers that need time before that anger is overcome by trust, and anguish gives way to contentment.

 In the Psalms, David described himself as one wounded and crying in his bed at night.
 This same David spoke of the happiness that came when he took his cry to the Lord.
-With that same confidence, let us begin our journey to respond to the cries of the heart.
+With that same confidence, let us begin our journey toward a response to the cries of our hearts.
 We might be surprised to know how much bottled-up sentiment will be uncovered.
-When God speaks we will not respond by saying, “Don’t say a thing;” rather, we will be soothed by God’s touch and will rest in God’s comfort, knowing that God has bothered to hear our cries and to come near in our need.
+When God speaks we will not respond by saying, “Don’t say a thing;” rather, we can rest in God’s comfort, knowing that God has bothered to hear our cries, to know our tragedies, and to come near in our need.